Workload Autoscaler Configuration

 Ignore startup metrics

-You can configure this setting in the Cast AI console under Advanced Settings of a vertical scaling policy:
+You can configure this setting in the Cast AI console under the Advanced Settings of a vertical scaling policy:

 Startup metrics at the policy level